 11 AM – 5 PM Tuesday - Friday

-If you’re in New York this summer, visit Lois Wagner Fine Arts and Godel & Co.
+If you’re in New York this fall, visit Lois Wagner Fine Arts and Godel & Co.
 Fine Art.
 They both have marvelous collections of American masterpieces including a selection of Timothy Clarks.

 Lois Wagner Fine Art, 215 East 71st Street, #2A